You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 The Self Assessment tax deadline for the 2022-23 tax year is 31 January 2024.

 But even though the deadline is in January, you can complete your tax return any time after the start of the new tax year on 6 April.
 Completing an early tax return can help you minimise the risk of mistakes and make sure that you’re claiming all the allowable expenses possible.

-When you’re completing your tax return, these are some of the costs that usually count as allowable business expenses.
+When you’re completing your tax return, there are certain costs that usually count as allowable business expenses.

 You can claim business expenses for items that you’d usually use for less than two years.
 This includes business stationery like:

-You can also include business equipment that you’ll keep for a longer time, like computers and printers and other computer software, but you may have to claim these as capital allowances if you don’t use cash basis accounting.
+You can also include business equipment that you’ll keep for a longer time, like computers, printers, and other computer software – but you may have to claim these as capital allowances if you don’t use cash basis accounting.

 You can claim expenses for: